adam-coster/adam-coster/projects/site/src/articles/commonjs-and-esm-importexport-compatibility-examples.md

   - node
   - webdev
   - programming
+  - typescript
 crossPosts:
   - https://dev.to/adamcoster/commonjs-and-esm-importexport-compatibility-by-simple-example-50pl
+editedAt: 2022-09-05T23:05:52.367Z
 ---

-Node's [CommonJS](https://nodejs.org/docs/latest-v16.x/api/modules.html) vs. [ECMAScript ("ESM")](https://nodejs.org/docs/latest-v16.x/api/esm.html) divide is probably the source of _most_ of my quality of life frustrations as a fullstack Typescript/Node/Javascript programmer.
+Node's [CommonJS](https://nodejs.org/docs/latest-v16.x/api/modules.html) (<abbr title="CommonJS">cjs</abbr>) vs. [ECMAScript](https://nodejs.org/docs/latest-v16.x/api/esm.html) (<abbr title="ECMAScript Module">ESM</abbr>) divide is probably the source of _most_ of my quality of life frustrations as a fullstack Typescript/Node/Javascript programmer.

 I can often go for weeks at a time before running into new incompatibility problems, so then each time I have to remind myself how interoperability works between them.
 Well, this time I made a tiny, simple demo so that _next_ time I can just refer to it.
 And now you can, too!

-Short summary of the CommonJS/ESM distinction and problem:
+## CommonJS (cjs) vs. Modules (ESM)

+A brief summary of the differences between these two ways of managing JavaScript code:

 - CommonJS uses the `require('./file.js')` syntax for importing other modules and the `module.exports =` syntax for exporting stuff from modules
 - ESM uses the `import {stuff} from './file.js'` syntax for importing and the `export stuff` syntax for exports